PX4/PX4-user_guide/en/peripherals/camera.md

 > **Warning** With `TRIG_PINS=56` (default) you can use the AUX pins 1 to 4 as actuator outputs (for servos/ESCs).
   With `TRIG_PINS=78`, you can use the AUX pins 1-6 as actuator outputs.
   Any other combination of pins can be selected, but this will disable use of the other FMU pins as outputs.

-### Camera Capture

-Some cameras can provide image capture signalling to a flight controller camera-capture pin (this enables more accurate image timestamp than the time that the trigger command is sent).
-Camera capture/feedback is enabled by setting [CAM_CAP_FBACK = 1](../advanced_config/parameter_reference.md#CAM_CAP_FBACK).

-The pin used depends on the hardware:
-- Pixhawk FMUv5x boards use the board-specific camera capture pin (PI0).
-- Other board use FMU PWM pin 6 (hardcoded) for camera capture.

-> **Note** PX4 emits the MAVLink [CAMERA_TRIGGER](https://mavlink.io/en/messages/common.html#CAMERA_TRIGGER) message (with timestamp and image sequence number).
-  If camera capture is configured, the timestamp from the camera capture driver is used, otherwise the triggering timestamp.

 ## Trigger Interface Backends {#trigger_backend}